Hibou57/PostiATS-Utilities/doc/syntax-guide.md

         macdef T = int   // Error.

-However, C‑like macro are not expanded in static declarations, only in dynamic declarations, refering to static or dynamic identifiers.
+However, C‑like macro are not expanded in static declarations, only in dynamic declarations, referring to static or dynamic identifiers.

 Example: